 Bots account for more than half of all web traffic and the majority of bots are harmful.
 However, distinguishing between a human and a robot can be challenging.
 According to one survey, approximately 9% and 15% of regular Twitter accounts are bots.
 In addition, Facebook data revealed that 6.5 billion fake accounts were deactivated in 2019.
 Instagram may have as many as 95 million bot accounts.

 Bots on the internet are typically used to automate the execution of routine tasks and have the potential to be both beneficial and detrimental.
 For example, bots are used by search engines to crawl the web and catalog information from websites.
-Bots are also used for trading sites to immediately find the best deals.
+Bots are also used for trading sites to immediately find the best deals (check out our guide on cryptocurrency trading robot).
 Some websites and services use bots to deliver critical information such as weather, news, sports, and exchange rates.

 Bots may be both helpful and destructive as they prowl the internet.
 Because of this potential, cybercriminals have created dangerous bot programs that silently install themselves on unprotected or susceptible computers to perform whatever operations they command.
 These malicious processes could be distributing spam or taking part in a distributed denial of service (DDoS) attack that pulls entire websites down.